UBC-MDS/introduction-machine-learning/chapters/en/module8.md

 ---
 title: 'Module 8: Linear Models'
 description:
   "This module will teach you about different types of linear models.
-You will learn how this model can be interpreted as well as it's advantages and limitations."
+You will learn how this model can be interpreted as well as its advantages and limitations."
 prev: /module7
 next: /module9
 type: chapter